Hops: Citra, Galaxy

 What better to see through the Windowsill than a nice citrusy sun?

-The Citrus Suraj (meaning sun) is just the second beer Ravi has brewed and distributed under the Karmic Daaru banner.
+The Citrus Suraj (meaning sun) is just the second beer Akshar has brewed and distributed under the Karmic Daaru banner.
 It’s a really solid dry-hopped Double IPA made with a blend of Idaho-7, Calypso and Lemondrop hops.
 Really bright, tropical and tasty.
 Karmic Daaru is 2-for-2 so far, as far as I’m concerned.
 Shout out to Doug Fortin for the Citrus Suraj label work.
 He also did the artwork for their first beer, the Space Komet Sitra.
 So good!

 Check this post out on Instagram, now!